pmcollins/kiddybank/README.md

-# kiddybank
+# KiddyBank

-This is a iOS app for allowance management and simple parental banking I wrote a few years ago.
-It was on the app store for a couple of years before iOS 7 came out with its flat design and broke the UI.
+This is a iOS app I wrote a few years ago for allowance management and simple parental 'banking'.
+It was on the app store for a couple of years before iOS 7 came out, which came with lots of incompatible UI changes.
 I ended up pulling the app and attempting several abortive rewrites, including a port to Swift.